Updated: December 27, 2021

-As one of the few locations for Americans to travel this season, we want to make sure that our guests have all of the most up-to-date information.
-Below are some things that you should know about visiting St Croix and the US Virgin Islands for the 2020/2021 Winter season.
+As one of the few locations continuously open to travelers since the early days of COVID, we continue to make sure that our guests have all of the most up-to-date information.
+Below are some things that you should know about visiting St Croix and the US Virgin Islands for the 2021/2022 Winter season.

-As of January 18, 2021 all travelers ages 5 and up arriving in the US Virgin Island are required to present a COVID-19 negative test result (PCR or Antigen) obtained within 5-days of commencement of travel to the US Virgin Islands or a positive Antibody test obtained within four months prior to the commencement of travel and certification from the USVI Travel Portal at check-in prior to boarding the plane.
+As of January 3, 2022 and for at least the next 30 days, Regardless of vaccination status, all domestic travelers (orginating from the US mainland or US Territories) ages 5 and up arriving in the US Virgin Island are required to present a COVID-19 negative test result (PCR or Antigen) obtained within 72-hours of commencement of travel to the US Virgin Islands.
+This includes travelers who were fully vaccinated in the US Virgin Islands.
+Test results must be uploaded to the USVI Travel Portal within 72-hours of commencement of travel in order to obtain clearance via a green QR code.

 Travelers should receive a response from the Travel Screening Portal within 48 hours of submission.
 Travelers who fail to use the Travel Screening Portal may be denied boarding.

 The good news is that most all business in the US Virgin Islands are open with COVID-19 protocols and some restrictions in place.
 You’ll find most all St Croix restaurants and bars open – including some exciting new ones!
-And our local musicians are back at it with live music at many venues across St Croix.
-Reservations are always recommended at local restaurants as they are open at 50% capacity to allow for social distancing.
+Local live music is available at many venues across St Croix.
+Reservations are always recommended at local restaurants as they are open at 75% capacity to allow for social distancing.
 With many of the island’s restaurants open-air establishments – dining out isn’t a lot different these days.
 Just wear your mask when you’re not seated at the table.

 No Mask, No Service.
 Masks are required to be worn inside all public spaces including airports, stores, restaurants, lobbies, taxis, etc. When seated at restaurants, masks may be removed.
 When you’re out on the beach, hiking or enjoying one of our outdoor parks, masks may be removed.
 There is a first time fine of $50 and subsequent fines of $100 for violating this mandate.